Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 * User is redirected on login - user is redirected to list page dedicated to their user type.

+Below is the testing table for the Registration page.

 * Can open footer links -- Footer links open in a new tab.
 | Logged In As  | Can Access Home Page | Can Access About Page (both links) | Can Register As School | Can Register As Pupil  | Can Register As Parent | Can Register As Teacher | Can Access Login (both links) | Can Open Footer Links (new tab) |
 |---------------|----------------------|------------------------------------|------------------------|------------------------|------------------------|-------------------------|-------------------------------|---------------------------------|